-The Sub-Fund's non-financial objectives were met in 2024.
-There were no cases of companies in breach of the Exclusion Policy, nor were there companies in violation of the UNGC and OECD guidelines during the reporting period.
+The Sub-Fund's non-financial objectives were largely met in 2024.
+The Sub-Fund's WACI remained far below the 20% objective compared to the Benchmark.

+There were no cases of companies in breach of the Exclusion Policy nor companies in violation of the UNGC and OECD guidelines in 2024.